Irdest developer manual

 Clients

-These are applications that use Ratman for their networking (either natively or via an integration shim).
+These are applications that use Ratman for their networking (either native or via an integration shim).

 Irdest comes with a few command-line applications and Irdest mblog, a Gtk usenet-inspired microblogging app!